o-murphy/py-ballisticcalc/README.md

 ### Custom engine usage

-For `Calculator` instance definition with custom engine install your library to virtual env and use your library name as `_engine` argument
-It should load your engine class in background
+For `Calculator` instance definition with custom engine, install your library to virtual env and use your library name as `_engine` argument.
+It should load your engine class in background.

 ```python
 from py_ballisticcalc import Calculator